gecko0307/dagon/doc/Development Guide.md

 ## Strings

-While Dagon mostly relies on the standard `string` type, there're also cases when dlib's `String` type is used — for example, when parsing data or constructing new strings in runtime. `String` is designed to be mutable and it doesn't use GC.
+While Dagon mostly relies on the standard `string` type, there're also cases when dlib's `String` type is used—for example, when parsing data or constructing new strings in runtime. `String` is designed to be mutable and it doesn't use GC.
 It is filly compatible with the native `string` type.

 ```d
 import dlib.text.str;